score-spec/score-compose/README.md

 The project name will be used as a Docker compose project name when the final compose files are written.
 This name acts as a namespace when multiple score files and containers are used.

+Custom provisioners can be installed by uri using the --provisioners flag.
+The provisioners will be installed and take precedence in the order they are defined over the default provisioners.
+If init has already been called with provisioners the new provisioners will take precedence.

+To adjust the way the compose project is generated, or perform post processing actions, you can use the --patch-template flag to provide one or more template files by uri.
+Each template file is stored in the project and then evaluated as a Golang text/template and should output a yaml/json encoded array of patches.
+Each patch is an object with required 'op' (set or delete), 'patch' (a dot-separated json path), a 'value' if the 'op' == 'set', and an optional 'description' for showing in the logs.

 Usage:
   score-compose init [flags]